robv8r/NServiceBus.EventSourceLogging/README.md

 # NServiceBus.EventSourceLogging
-Add support for sending NServiceBus logging message as events event tracing for Windows (ETW).
+Adds support for sending NServiceBus logging message as events for event tracing for Windows (ETW).